50 Science-Backed Health Facts That Will Blow Your Mind

-Most drugstores have over-the-counter cremes and oils that are made to fade scars, but there's a faster way that doesn't cost anything.
-Simply massaging or rubbing scarred areas a couple times a day can prevent excess collagen buildup, which is what makes scars thick and ropy.
-Massing will help smooth out the collagen.
-Brett Sears, PT, Cert.
-MDT suggests using "one or two fingers to massage your scar in a direction that is perpendicular to the line of the scar.
-This technique helps to remodel the scar and ensures that the collagen fibers of the scar are aligned properly."
+Most drugstores have over-the-counter creams and oils that are made to fade scars.
+However, there's another equally effective remedy that doesn't cost a thing: massaging or rubbing the scarred area.
+Yes, rubbing your scars a few times a day can prevent excess collagen buildup, which is what makes scars thick and ropy.
+In an article for Verywell Health, physical therapist Brett Sears suggests using "one or two fingers to massage your scar in a direction that is perpendicular to the line of the scar," which "helps to remodel the scar and ensures that the collagen fibers of the scar are aligned properly."

 Owning a dog can lower your risk of heart disease.

-High levels of stress over a lifetime are a leading cause of heart disease later in life.
-And you know what helps decrease stress?
+High levels of chronic stress are a leading cause of heart disease.
+But you know what helps decrease stress?
 Having a dog!
-According to Harvard Medical School, dog owners have lower blood pressure and lower cholesterol and triglyceride levels, which decrease your risk of cardiovascular disease.
-So, if your life is impacted by stress, you might want to consider adopting a canine friend soon.
+According to the American Heart Association, dog owners typically have lower blood pressure and cholesterol levels, both of which decrease your risk of cardiovascular disease.
+So if your life is impacted by stress, you might want to consider adopting a canine friend.

 You can tell if someone has high cholesterol based on their skin.